 While Snapchat technically isn’t live video, it’s pretty close.
 You can assume the percentage of people interested in the event will be similar.

 13. Drive traffic to your website

-Snapchat recently introduced a new feature that allows you to add links to your story.
-To do this, simply take a photo or video using their camera as you normally would.
+Snapchat recently introduced a new feature allowing you to add story links.
+To do this, take a photo or video using their camera as you normally would.

 Then click the paperclip icon before adding it to your story.

 Now you can add a link to your post.
-Users will have access to the link if they follow the prompt at the bottom of your story to “swipe up.”
+Users can access the link if they follow the prompt at the bottom of your story to swipe up.